scusi/go-aes/README.md

 ## Known Issues

-* FILES encrypted with _go-aes_ are NOT INTEGRITY PROTECTED, they are just encrypted.
+* FILES encrypted with _-s false_ falg are NOT INTEGRITY PROTECTED, they are just encrypted.

 ## Releases